September 14, 2019 CLEAN-UP RESULTS

 11:02pm, 10/18/2011: IARVCP Round II was a small informal addendum to IARVCP2011 that took place 10/16/2011 with a group of 7 people and 6 private boats dedicated to retrieving tires (and a bit more) between the Issac Walton Access and Hill's Access.
 Thanks to dedication and tenacity of this small, but mighty crew, we were able to significantly add to the the prior week's already impressive totals.

 USGS 05454500, Iowa City: 191 cfs 1.47 tons, (2940 lbs) 79 car/pickup, 8 truck, 4 tractor = 91 Tires 0.19 tons, (380 lbs) Garbage 0.15 tons (300 lbs, est.) Scrap metal TOTAL = 1.81 tons (3620 lbs) removed from the Iowa River!

 IARVCP Round II images are available here.

 9:42pm, 10/14/2011: Thanks to the tremendous efforts of volunteers, the 2011 IARVCP was a great success!
 All of the volunteers land and water based ROCKED!

 USGS 05454500, Iowa City: 281 cfs 5.07 tons, (10140 lbs) Tires, 160 + 5.6 tons, (11200 lbs) Garbage 4.52 tons (9040 lbs) Scrap metal Total = 15.19 tons (30380 lbs) removed from the Iowa River!

 5.79 tons, (11580 lbs) Garbage

-A limited number of canoes, paddles, and orange "keyhole" PFDs will be provided free for those who don't have or don't want to use their own.
+A limited number of canoes, paddles, and Personal Floatation Devices (PFD) will be provided free for those who don't have or don't want to use their own.
 PFDs are required to be worn at all times while participants are on the river.